smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 ExplorerURL = 'ws://explorer.url' # Example
 ```
-ExplorerURL is the websocket URL for the node to push stats to.
+ExplorerURL is the websocket URL used by the node to push stats.
+This variable is required to deliver telemetry.

 ### InsecureFastScrypt
 :warning: **_ADVANCED_**: _Do not change this setting unless you know what you are doing._